SiddharthManoj/CourseCheck/README.md

 #### Search Engine Optimization tactics

 About page
 SSL certificate
-Get mentioned on other sites (Daily Trojan, ACM)
-Spread the word on Twitter, Facebook
+Get mentioned on other sites (Daily Trojan, ACM) Spread the word on Twitter, Facebook

-#### Do we have to worry about scalability?

-In terms of server beefiness?
-Yes, our $5 VPS won't cut it, probably, and we'll want to scale up at some point if this actually gets any momentum. - WA

-#### In terms of professionalism, do we want to have a "team" github to store this?

-Yes, as above.
-I'll get a more official, team, private repo set up. - WA

-Lots of developments (NPI) here, check the GroupMe chat
+#### Scale up as we get more users

 #### Monetization ideas (consider the toll these would take on the server, etc.)